miracle2k/webassets/docs/upgrading.rst

   behavior, you can easily configure it manually.

 - The ``Bundle.build`` method no longer takes the ``no_filters``
   argument.
-This was always intended for internal use and it's existence not advertised, so it's removal shouldn't cause too many problems.
+This was always intended for internal use and its existence not advertised, so its removal shouldn't cause too many problems.

 - The ``Bundle.build`` method now returns a list of ``FileHunk`` objects, rather than a single one.
 It now works for container bundles (bundles